grafana/authlib/authz/README.md

 - Single-tenant RBAC client, typically used by plugins to query Grafana for user permissions and control their access.
 - **[unstable / under development]** Multi-tenant client, typically used by multi-tenant applications to enforce service and user access.
-- A composable namespace checker to authorize requests based on JWT namespaces

 ## Access-control `EnforcementClient`